Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Topological charge

-So far, we have alluded to the idea of the excitations carrying a conserved ``topological" charge, without spending much time actually discussing this charge and the values it can take.
-In this section we will explain in more detail what we mean by a topological charge and how we can measure it.
-Topological charge is a conserved quantity associated with the excitations of the model (the anyons), while the ground state is said to have the trivial charge, or vacuum charge.
+In this section we will explain in more detail what we mean by topological charge and how we can measure it.
+Topological charge is a conserved quantity associated with the excitations of the model (the anyons), while the ground state carries the trivial charge, also called the vacuum charge.
 The charge held within a region can only be changed by moving that charge from inside the region to outside or moving charge from the outside in.
 This means that the charge in a region can only be changed by operators that connect the inside of the region to the outside.
 We note that there is no need for a symmetry to enforce this conservation.
 Topological charge is conserved on the level of the Hilbert space and can be defined without reference to any Hamiltonian (although in this case we must define the vacuum charge in another way).
-We can measure the topological charge associated to a region using operators on the boundary of that region, which is reminiscent of the way that we can determine the electric charge in a region by measuring the divergence of the electric field on the boundary of that region.
+We can measure the topological charge associated to a region using operators on the boundary of that region, which is reminiscent of the way that we can determine the electric charge in a region by measuring the flux of the electric field through the boundary of that region.
 For example, we can measure the charge associated to a loop excitation using a torus that encloses that loop, as shown in Figure \ref{loop_measurement}.
 Any operator that would move topological charge from inside a region to outside it must cross the boundary of that region, and so can be detected by the measurement operator on the surface.

+The choice of measurement surface is important, not just because it determines where we want to measure the charge, but also because the set of charges to be measured depends on the topology of the surface.
+A spherical measurement surface measures a different set of topological charges from a toroidal surface for example, because a spherical measurement surface cannot distinguish a loop-like excitation from a point-like one.
+For this reason we say that a spherical surface measures the point-like charge of an excitation (or set of excitations).
+In order to determine the loop-like charge of an excitation, we must use a toroidal surface, such as the one shown in Figure \ref{loop_measurement} (or a surface of higher genus, although we will not consider these in this work).